What Is Valley Fever?

 If you go to the affected regions, you could be exposed.
 Someone who is age 60 or older is more likely to get it.
 The risk is also greater for:

-Signs of valley fever usually show up 2 to 3 weeks after the fungus gets into your lungs.
+Six out of every 10 people who get infected with valley fever will have no symptoms.
+Their bodies will fight off the infection.
+But for others, signs of valley fever usually show up 1 to 3 weeks after the fungus gets into your lungs.
 You might have:

 If symptoms do appear, recovering from them may take months.
 The time depends on your general health and how many of the fungus spores have gotten into your lungs.